MonsterDevEd/GildedRose/README.md

 Inventory is always challenging, and several approaches are possible in the Api:

 1. provide only available items in the inventory feed (implementation detail)
-2. provide an actual count and let merchants decide how they want to handle
+2. provide an actual count and/or indicator and let merchants decide how they want to handle
 3. provide a "query" endoint for the merchant to use to check items availability "as needed"
 4. (dis)allow backorders